For an overview of the Carbon Reduction Sprint, visit SustainablePittsburgh.org/sprints.

 Is there a fee to participate in a sprint?

-How do I participate in a sprint?
+How do I sign up for and participate in a sprint?

 During a sprint competition, you can log in at any time to submit your responses to the program questions.
 You may work together with a team of colleagues to do so, each of whom also must create an account.
 You may respond to as many questions as you like over as many sittings as you wish.
 There is no need to complete every question.